Soft-Contact/resto/specs/resto_json_api.md

 * ``deliveryUnitInSIUnits`` - delivery unit in SI units.
 Note that this defaults to 1 for all units that can have different sizes, in 1/1000 parts.
 * ``recipeQuantity`` - the unit quantity of the recipe article that is to be used in other articles
 * ``recipeUnit`` - the unit of the receipe article, e.g. millilitres, ML.
 * ``saleTax`` - Sale tax percentage applied to the sale of this article.
-Given as a whole number, e.g 24% is given as 24.
+Given as a whole number if possible, decimal number otherwise, e.g 24% is given as 24 and 25.5% as 25.5.
 * ``purchaseTax`` - Purchase tax percentage applied to the the purchase of this article.
-Given as a whole number, e.g 24% is given as 24.
+Given as a whole number if possible, decimal number otherwise, e.g 24% is given as 24 and 25.5% as 25.5.
 * ``purchasePriceWithTax`` - The purchase price of a base unit of this article including tax.
 * ``portionSize`` - Size of a portion by which this article is sold.
 * ``saleArticleContents`` - Contents of a sale article as a list of [Content Articles](#contentarticle).